DesireeCharles/MVC-Project/README.md

 docker-compose build
 ```

-Start application and DB together in 2 docker container wired together, using the `docker-compose.yml` file:
+Start application and DB together in 2 docker containers wired together, using the `docker-compose.yml` file:
 ```
 docker-compose up
 ```